AmitPhulera/sails-dynamodb-v1/README.md

 - A global secondary index will be created with hash key as country and it's range key as gender.

+- create uses normal put whereas createEach uses batchPut.
+- Keys that are not specified i.e either are '' or undefined will be filtered out while creating.

 Then [connect the adapter](https://sailsjs.com/documentation/reference/configuration/sails-config-datastores) to one or more of your app's datastores.

 ## Usage